smell-lang/sml-llvm/llvm/README.md

 This file capture the llvm IR ast.

+#### conv.sml

+This file contains the structure which contains the function to convert llvm ast into llvm ir code.

 #### test.sml

 This file contain example code of the llvm IR ast.

-#### conv.sml
+#### test.ll

-This file contains the structure which contains the function to convert llvm ast into llvm ir code.
+This file contains the generated code.